-This Side Up is proud to be one of the first foreign partners of the Doi Pangkhon farmer group in the Chiang Rai province of Thailand.
-While the coffee is new to the international market, the 300 farmers at Doi Pangkhon (which means Timberland Peak) have been growing and milling coffee for almost 40 years in this area, and have always shown a high level of respect for their Akha community and the environment.
+Doi Pangkhon has come a long way in a short time.
+We partnered with this farmer group in Chiang Rai in 2016 and already their coffee is sought after throughout the globe.
+While the coffee is still relatively new to the international market, the 300 Akha Hilltribe farmers at Doi Pangkhon (which means Timberland Peak) have been growing and milling coffee for almost 40 years in this area, respecting their old traditions and their natural environment.

 What they only recently found out though, is that the mineral-rich soil and next-to-perfect growing conditions give not just their old varieties, but even their Catimor shrubs a surprising complexity and spicy punch.
 This sparked Ata and Pupae, brother and sister and third generation coffee growers, to actively seek the involvement of specialty buyers.
-Thanks to our exporter Beanspire, we can now offer a microlot from 17 farmers from a specialty origin that deserves way more attention worldwide.
+Thanks to our exporter Beanspire, we started offering a small amount of Doi Pangkhon since 2016 and can now offer different processing styles as well.
+The 2017 Kenya washed coffee makes a beautiful cinnamon and chocolaty espresso and received acclaim from many return roasters.

 Red and yellow Catimor, Caturra, Bourbon and Typica